 - Add the pears and shallots to skillet and cook for 1-2 minutes per side until the pears are golden brown all over.
 Season lightly with salt and pepper to taste.
 Pour the sauce over the pears and toss gently to coat.
 Turn off the heat and nestle the pork chops into the pears.

-- Transfer the skillet or braising pot to the oven and bake for about 15 minutes or until an instant read thermometer reaches 140º-145ºF at the thickest part of the chop.
+- Transfer the skillet to the oven and bake for about 15 minutes or until an instant-read thermometer reaches 140º-145ºF at the thickest part of the chop.
 (Note: Cooking time will vary depending on the thickness of the chop; begin checking the internal temperature after 10 minutes in the oven)

 - Meanwhile, carefully stir the spinach into the pears until wilted.
 If necessary, put the skillet on low-heat on the stove, but the skillet should be warm enough that the spinach wilts with no additional heat.
 Taste and season to your preference with salt and pepper.